 Law Office of

 The Law Office of Jeanne M. Reardon represents buyers and sellers in the purchase and sale of condominiums.
-We will handle your condo closing from beginning to end with the highest standards of professional legal service.
+We will handle your condo closing with the highest standards of professional legal service.
 We will explain all aspects of your transaction to you, and guide you through the entire process from contract to closing.

 You have one chance to get it right when completing a real estate transaction.
-With so many considerations to worry about during the purchase or sale of real estate, you need an experienced legal counsel.
+With so many considerations to worry about during the purchase or sale of real estate, you need an experienced attorney at your side.
 We have what it takes to properly represent you.

 Buying a condo is much like buying a house.
 As with a house purchase, each individual condo unit has its own deed and its own tax bill.
 Each owner is responsible for real estate taxes, mortgage payments, and monthly common charges for maintenance of the common areas of the building.
 Your mortgage interest is tax deductible, and so are the real-estate taxes for your unit.
 You are also allowed a tax deduction for your share of real estate taxes on the common areas.
 A statement sent to you by the owners' association will inform you of the amount.
 The monthly maintenance fee is not tax deductible.
 Condominium buildings unlike coops do not have an underlying mortgage.